roxane-leduc/Boulder-Dash/README.md

 # Boulder-Dash
-Boulder Dash made in Pascal (SDL display)
+Boulder Dash made with five people in Pascal (SDL display) as part of a study project.